 What's happened

-Myanmar's new parliament convened after phased elections dominated by the military-backed USDP, with low voter turnout and no credible opposition.
-The military retains significant influence, with a new 'superbody' allowing Gen. Min Aung Hlaing to maintain control amid ongoing civil war and international criticism.
+Myanmar's new parliament opened after phased elections dominated by the military-backed USDP, with low voter turnout and no credible opposition.
+The military retains significant influence, with a 'superbody' allowing Gen. Min Aung Hlaing to maintain control.
+The process raises questions about legitimacy amid ongoing civil war and international criticism.

 What's behind the headline?